-August 23, 2017 DENR Core Group • The purpose of the DENR Core group meeting was to update the DENR offices on (I) the development of the RRSP; (ii) resilience investments under the RRSP as the results of the regional consultations; (iii) operational Meeting Ĩ elements of RRSP; (iv) implementing arrangements and incentives through incremental financing and cost-sharing arrangements; and (v) update on timeline for completing the RRSP. • The confirmed the proposed implementing arrangements, and agreed that the development of the narrative of the implementing arrangements should be simplified and supported with a clear diagram.
-The TA team acknowledge this point and agreed to revise the implementation guidelines document accordingly. • The meeting confirmed the importance of incentives for LGUs to participate in the program, and agreed with the proposal of cost-sharing with agencies.
-DENR noted that a key area for support was on the identification of criteria that could help them (I) better design programs and projects to better continue to resilience; (ii) better assess how programs and projects contribute to resilience. • DENR confirmed that the Department is in the process of working on its programs and projects for FY2019 implementation, and were confident that the timing of the development of the RRSP was in line with their preparations for the FY2019 budget.
+August 23, 2017 DENR Core Group • The purpose of the DENR Core group meeting was to update the DENR offices on (I) the development of the RRSP; (ii) resilience investments under the RRSP as the results of the regional consultations: (iii) operational Meeting Ĩ elements of RRSP; (iv) implementing arrangements and incentives through incremental financing and cost-sharing arrangements; and (v) update on timeline for completing the RRSP. • The confirmed the proposed implementing arrangements, and agreed that the development of the narrative of the implementing arrangements should be simplified and supported with a clear diagram.
+The TA team acknowledge this point and agreed to revise the implementation guidelines document accordingly. • The meeting confirmed the importance of incentives for LGUs to participate DENR noted that a key area for support was on the identification of criteria that could help them (I) better design programs and projects to better continue to resilience; (ii) better assess how programs and projects contribute to resilience. • DENR confirmed that the Department is in the process of working on its programs and projects for FY2019 implementation, and were confident that the timing of the development of the RRSP was in line with their preparations for the FY2019 budget.